 MMM2020 is the first virtual conference in the 70 year history of the series.
-We have received generous financial support from the IEEE Magnetics Society to pioneer this new format.
+We have received generous financial support from the IEEE Magnetics Society and additional support from AIP Publishing, LLC to pioneer this new format.
 This support has allowed us to reduce our registration fees significantly on this occasion, to below a level that would otherwise allow us to cover the costs of organizing the Conference.
 We hope that this generosity will allow as many as possible of our regular attendees to experience the new virtual format, as well as attract new attendees, as we introduce this new means of sharing our ideas, results, and expertise across the worldwide magnetism community.

 Virtual Registration Rates